isledecomp/reccmp/docs/csv.md

 The address value is always interpreted as a hexadecimal number, even if only digits 0-9 appear.
 You can use the typical `0x` prefix but it was omitted for this example.
 The `h` suffix sometimes seen in assembly code is not supported.

-The `"name"` field is the name for the entity, as you would expect. `"size"` is the number of bytes used by the entity in virtual memory[^2].
+The `"name"` field is the name for the entity, as you would expect. `"size"` is the number of bytes used by the entity in virtual memory.
 This is always interpreted as a decimal number.

 `"type"` expects one of these values: